JUFO portal user guide

 1. Loggin in to the JUFO portal

 Logging into the JUFO portal takes place via Eduuni.
 Logging in for the first time requires the registration of an Eduuni ID, unless the user already has one.
+The new JUFO portal, opened in the summer of 2024, uses the same ID as in the old version of the portal.

-3. Please follow the instructions of your chosen login method.
+2. Please follow the instructions of your chosen login method.
 For Haka organisations, logging in is done with the Haka credentials.

 2. Making searches in the portal